Alamao4523/CERBERUS-AGI/README.md

 4. The Digital Secretary 👩‍💼📅: A proactive assistant that makes IOS Ecosystem fully aware of itself to manage repetitive tasks/homework.
 5. Bridge 🌉🧠: CERBERUS per se is not intelligent but where it shines is in the inter-connection.
 Giving the AI "eyes and hands" to read CAPTCHAs, solve screen puzzles or other complex tasks where a normal bot lacking intelligence will fail.
 ---
 And many more, this are just examples.
-And in the following months as AI converts into AGI I will add more examples👻 For now> The only limit is your imagination and the legality within your jurisdiction✨
+And in the following years as AI converts into AGI I will add more examples👻 For now> The only limit is your imagination and the legality within your jurisdiction✨

 ⚡MODES>
 Automation workflows can be crafted manually or generated via AI Assistance with prompts and then AI takes full control🪄.
 CERBERUS can still operate in OFFLINE mode without problem, however keep in mind AI obviously requires internet access unless the AI runs locally, in that case CEBERUS could run 100% Offline.

 In AI Mode, the system autonomously interprets your natural English commands and decides the best pathway for execution.
 It is engineered to interconnect with GPT-4o Vision/Gemini or other that have the ability to understand IOS Ecosystem Handling
-🧠 **Cognitive Offloading:** Captures realtime screen states stored in RAM and sends them to external AI APIs to make complex logical decisions (e.g., *"Open Classroom and do my maths homework, please ensure its done safely, do not send it, when finished please stop"* ⚔️ or *"Open TradingApp, select Demo Account, and do smart investments for 24 hours"* 🧩).
+🧠 **Cognitive Offloading:** Captures realtime screen states stored in RAM and sends them to external AI APIs to make complex logical decisions

+(e.g., *"Open Classroom and do my maths homework, please ensure its done safely, do not send it, when finished please stop"* ⚔️ or *"Open TradingApp, select Demo Account, and do smart investments for 24 hours"* 🧩).

 🗣️ **Semantic Understanding:** Instead of searching for exact pixels, CERBERUS was created to be more simpler than that, the framework acts on high-level instructions interpreted by VLMs (Vision Language Models), effectively turning language into precise touch automation.
 🩹 **Self-Healing Properties:** LLMs are not perfect yet.
 CERBERUS cannot solve directly struggles that the AI could be facing in that moment, this is up to the AI.
 However, instead it guarantees that it will not crash and if it does crash it will AutoHeal thanks to 2 HeartBeat Protocols and design other strategies for the purpose.